fasakinhenry/Xmas_c_codes/README.md

 ## Cons of C

 - **Lack of OOP features** : C is not an object-oriented programming (OOP) language and therefore lacks features such as classes and inheritance.
 OOP is a feature that supports the creation of subclasses from parent classes but C lacks this feature.
-Also multiple inheritances is not possible in C unlike languages like C++, C# etc. This lack of OOP does not allow for reusability of existing code.
+Also multiple inheritances is not possible in C unlike languages like C++, C# etc. This lack of OOP makes it difficult to reuse existing code.

 - **